 My monograph Psychoanalysis and the Family in Twentieth-Century France is published with Manchester University Press in 2022.

 From 2018-21 I worked as a postdoctoral research fellow on an AHRC project on Florence Nightingale, which resulted in a co-authored book published with Palgrave Macmillan in 2020 and an exhibition.

-I have published articles in the Journal of Political Ideologies, the Journal of Medical Humanities, and Nottingham French Studies.
-I have forthcoming articles in Women's History Review, European History Quarterly and the European Journal for the History of Medicine and Health.
+I have published articles in the Journal of Political Ideologies, the Journal of Medical Humanities, the European Journal for the History of Medicine and Health and Nottingham French Studies.
+I have forthcoming articles in Women's History Review and European History Quarterly.
 I have also published popular pieces in The Independent, The Conversation, and The Historian magazine among others.

 I have previously taught at Université Paris 7 and in Berlin.

 - The political, social, and intellectual history of France in the twentieth century.

 - The history of psychoanalysis and its cultural impact, especially in France.

 - The history of nursing, especially Florence Nightingale.

 - The histories of medicine and health, psychology/psychiatry, and pharmacology.

 - The history of childhood and the family.